jacksonhturner/SanGro/README.md

 A metadata .csv file is required to initiate SanGro.
 This file is structured in the following format:

 ```
-id,sequence
+id,gene
 taxonA,/file/path/to/taxonA.fasta
 taxonB,/file/path/to/taxonB.fasta
 ```

-The `id` column represents the name of the taxon to be represented in the phylogeny and the `sequence` column denotes a full path to the sequence file.
+The `id` column represents the name of the taxon to be represented in the phylogeny and the `gene` column denotes a full path to the sequence file.

 ### Shell script